solana-labs/solana-program-library/docs/src/stake-pool.md

 are not equivalent to inactive, activating, or deactivating stakes due to the time cost of staking.
 Otherwise, malicious actors can deposit stake in one state and withdraw it in another state without waiting.

+### Transient stake accounts

+Each validator gets one transient stake account, so the staker can only perform one action at a time on a validator.
+It's impossible to increase and decrease the stake on a validator at the same time.
+The staker must wait for the existing transient stake account to get merged during an `update` instruction before performing a new action.

+### Reserve stake account

+Every stake pool is initialized with an undelegated reserve stake account, used to hold undelegated stake in process of rebalancing.
+After the staker decreases the stake on a validator, one epoch later, the update operation will merge the decreased stake into the reserve.
+Conversely, whenever the staker increases the stake on a validator, the lamports are drawn from the reserve stake account.

 ### Staking Credits Observed on Deposit